Thyroid disorders are common. In fact, about 12% of people will experience abnormal thyroid function at some point during their lives.

 In addition, thyroid hormone turns up the thermostat on brown fat, which is a specialized type of fat that generates heat.
 Brown fat is important in maintaining body heat in cold climates, but hypothyroidism prevents it from doing its job (9).

-That's why low levels of thyroid hormone cause you to feel colder than others around you.
-While being more sensitive to cold than others is common, feeling more sensitive to cold than usual occurs in 40% of low-thyroid individuals (6).
+That’s why low levels of thyroid hormone cause you to feel colder than others around you.
+About 40% of low-thyroid individuals feel more sensitive to cold than usual (

 If you’ve always wanted the room warmer than the people you live and work with, this may just be the way you are built.